Gkcloud5/Better-future/Closures.md

 ##### Nested function:
  Nested function is a function defined inside another function. it's very important to note that the nested functions can access the variables of the enclosing scope.

+##### Non-local variable:
+  Outer function variable only read only when we execute it in local function.

 ```
 def transmit_to_space(message):
     "This is the enclosing function"